mjordan/blog/posts/PiMusicPlayer.md

 ## Intro

 This HowTo guide describes setting up a [Raspberry Pi](http://www.raspberrypi.org/) as a net radio player.
-Playing net radio was about the only thing I couldn't do with my home theatre syatem that I wanted to do, so this was a pragmatic use for the cheap, small, simple Linux computer.
+Playing net radio was about the only thing I couldn't do with my home theatre system that I wanted to do, so this was a pragmatic use for the cheap, small, simple Linux computer.
 Basically, my Pi now does the same thing that iTunes does on the desk/laptop, or TuneIn Radio and similar apps do on Android and iOS.

 ## Hardware